 Ask to see an ID

-If a Tasker does not have the above badges, you can ask to see a copy of their ID or other documents.
+If a Tasker does not have the badge, you can ask to see a copy of their ID.
 It’s a good idea to ask to see any qualification documents before the day of the task - you can use the private messaging feature to get the information you need.

 We recommend that if you do this, you offer up your own documents as this will help form trust between you and the other member.